Why Go HubSpot? The Complete Guide from API to Workflow

 - SEO management

 - Paid spend management and attribution reporting for Google, Facebook, LinkedIn Ads.

 - Website chat and bots

 3 Reasons you should consider HubSpot Marketing:

-- You have no idea what your ROI on marketing and lead generation is.
+- You don't know your ROI on marketing and lead generation.

-- You are using multiple systems to run your marketing campaigns.
-This takes time to flip between systems, and cobbling together a performance report is nigh impossible, and you doubt its accuracy.
+- You're using multiple systems to run your marketing campaigns.
+It takes time to flip between systems, and cobbling together a performance report is days of work.
+Worst of all you doubt its accuracy.

-- You are concerned that you are not communicating with your entire customer base and are worried about client retention.
+- You're concerned you're not communicating with your entire customer base and are worried about client retention.